lverweijen/piargus/_sources/hierarchies.md.txt

 ## TreeHierarchy ##

-For complex hierarchies, a TreeHierarchy can be used.
-These are typically stored in a hrc-file.
+A `TreeHierarchy` is used for complex hierarchies, typically stored in `.hrc` files.

 ```python
 import piargus as pa